oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 ### Pricing and licensing

 The WebLogic Kubernetes Operator and Oracle Linux are open source and free;
-WebLogic Server requires licenses unless used in a single developer desktop development environment.
-In detail:
+Oracle WebLogic Server licenses are suitable to run WebLogic deployments in containers and Kubernetes.

 #### WebLogic Kubernetes Operator